-When you rollover a 401k from a previous employer, most 401k providers will sell all your investments and send a check to your new 401k or IRA provider.
+When you roll over a 401k from a previous employer, most 401k providers will sell all your investments and send a check to your new 401k or IRA provider.
 Some 401k providers will make the check payable to “[new provider] FBO [your name]” but they will send the check to you.
 You then forward the check to the new provider, together with any forms the new provider requires.
+See my experience in Fast and Easy Rollover From Schwab 401k to Fidelity IRA.

 Either way, your money will be out of the market from the time the old provider liquidates your investments to the time your new provider receives the check and you reinvest the money.
 Although I haven’t heard much talk about missing the best 10 days lately, when the stock market is going gangbusters, some understandably don’t want to miss a beat, even for just a week or two for the rollover to complete.

 Some 401k providers such as Fidelity or Schwab also offer IRAs.
-If you rollover to an IRA “in house” they will often be able to rollover the 401k assets in kind, in other words moving the shares instead of selling them for cash.
+If you roll over to an IRA “in house” they’re often able to roll over the 401k assets in kind — moving the shares instead of selling them for cash.
 I know Fidelity can do that for sure.
 When they move the shares, your money stays in the market at all times.

 Once you have the assets in an IRA, you can transfer the IRA to your desired destination, again in kind.